rexfilius/booky/README.md

 ## Overview

 This Flutter application is a book reader that allows users to browse a collection of books, view detailed information about each title, and listen to the content read aloud.
-It features three main screens—BookStoreScreen, BookDetailScreen, and BookReaderScreen—and uses Riverpod for state management.
+It features three main screens — BookStoreScreen, BookDetailScreen, and BookReaderScreen — and uses [Riverpod](https://riverpod.dev/)for state management.

 ## Features